njsr27/DataStructuresAndAlgorithms/README.md

 improvements I could add in the code.

 If you are reading this, thank you in advance!

+## Course

+The course can be found </herhttps://www.udemy.com/course/datastructurescncpp/  <br>

 <!-- LICENSE -->
 ## License